 Withholding Tax - United States tax law requires the University to withhold tax at the rate of 14% on scholarship and fellowship grants paid to nonresident aliens in excess of the cost of tuition, books, fees and related classroom expenses.
-Although a VP&S Scholarship awarded to an international student never exceeds this amount, the University's accounting system makes an across-the-board assumption that stipends are only given if other scholarship funds already cover tuition.
-Therefore, to avoid having stipends incorrectly taxed, a VP&S scholarship or grant will be applied towards your bill.
-This means that you need to be prepared with adequate personal funds to meet out-ofpocket expenses at the start of the year.
+Although a CDM "merit" Scholarship/Grant awarded to an international student never exceeds this amount, the University's accounting system makes an assumption that stipends are only given if other scholarship funds already cover tuition.
+Therefore, to avoid having stipends incorrectly taxed, a CDM merit award to an international student will be applied towards the student's bill.
+This means students should be prepared with adequate personal funds to meet out-of-pocket expenses at the start of the year.
 See here for more information.

-Certain countries have entered into tax treaties with the United States that may serve to reduce this rate of withholding.
-However, even when such a treaty applies, both you and the University must report the full amount of such excess to the Internal Revenue Service.
+Certain countries have entered into tax treaties with the United States which may serve to reduce this rate of withholding.
+However, even when such a treaty applies, the student and the University must report the full amount of such excess to the Internal Revenue Service.
 If you claim tax treaty benefits, you must also report this amount to your country of residence.

-Because of legal restrictions, our staff and the staff of the International Students and Scholars Office (ISSO-CUIMC) are not permitted to answer individual questions from international students regarding tax liabilities.
+Because of legal restrictions, our staff and the staff of the CUIMC-ISSO are not permitted to answer individual questions from international students regarding tax liabilities.
 To assist you in complying with your tax obligations, the ISSO-CUIMC offers annual tax workshops for international students in February, March, and early April.
 You may also wish to consult the consulate of your country of residence or a qualified professional.

 HEN WILL I HEAR?
-Current students should receive financial aid award letters no later than the beginning of June, provided all required documents and requested information have been submitted in a timely manner.
-Entering students in the Class of 2023 with complete should receive award letters by April 13th.
+Current students should receive financial aid award letters at the beginning of June, provided all required documents and requested information have been submitted in a timely manner.
+Entering students in the Class of 2023 should receive award letters by April 15th.

-Prior to matriculation, all notices and letters for entering students will be sent to the email address you provided to the VP&S Admissions Office, until you have been instructed to activate your UNI (Columbia email address).
+All letters will be sent to your Columbia University email address.
+Prior to matriculation, all notices and letters for entering students will be sent to the email address you provided to the Admissions Office, until you have been instructed to activate your UNI (Columbia email address).
 Once activated, all mail will go to your UNI.